NFV Platform Design: A Survey: Design Space

 \subsubsection{VNF I/O}

 Just like the execution model, there are also two alternative means for VNFs to perform packet I/O, namely \textbf{Polling} and \textbf{Interrupt (ITR)}.
-VNFs running in polling mode keep querying the NICs or upstream VNFs for data, which normally renders better performance at the cost of wasted CPU cycles and increased energy consumption.
-Interrupt-based I/O usually does not entail wasted resources but suffers from performance losses due to interrupt propagation delay and cache line warm-up.
+VNFs running in polling mode repeatedly query the NICs or upstream VNFs for data, which typically yields better performance at the cost of wasted CPU cycles and increased energy consumption.
+Interrupt-based I/O usually does not entail wasted resources but incurs performance losses due to interrupt propagation delays and cache line warm-up.
 In existing NFV platforms, UNO, CHC, NFVactor, and StatelessNF execute VNFs in poll-mode to enhance performance.
 UNiS is tailored to schedule poll-mode VNFs by manipulating the Linux real-time scheduler.
 Flick, ClickNF, NFVNice, xOMB, and libVNF execute VNFs in interrupt mode.